zammad/zammad-org/src/en/tutorials/connect-config-elasticsearch.md

 #### Step 3: Verify Zammad can Access Elasticsearch and Rebuild the Indexes

-Force Zammad to drop and rebuild the elasticsearch indexes, optionally with a specified number of CPU cores to use for re-indexing (example `[8]`):
+Force Zammad to drop and rebuild the Elasticsearch indexes, optionally with a specified number of CPU cores to use for re-indexing (example `[8]`):

 ```sh